 Add 4-5 pods to the oil and let them cook until golden brown.
 (I have a small fryer; yours might handle a bigger batch.)
 This will be surprisingly quick.
 Depending on the temperature of your oil it shouldn’t take more than 3-4 minutes per batch.
 Rest the cooked pods on paper towels to absorb excess oil, and continue to fry your pods in batches until they’re all done.

 Serve fried milkweed pods hot as an appetizer or vegetable course, with a dusting of sea salt, or dipped in the sauce of your choice.
-I used a jalapeno onion dipping sauce, which was superb, but I’m sure they’d be equally delicious with any number of sauces.
+I used a green chile onion dipping sauce, which was superb, but I’m sure they’d be equally delicious with any number of sauces.
 In fact, with deep fried milkweed pods, I’m pretty sure you can’t go wrong.